10 Tips For Success Using Email Marketing & Telesales in Tandem

 Here’s our two cents: as a startup, but with individual skillsets in both marketing as well as sales, we’ve taken the blended route: email first, actively work our social media platforms, and then follow up with outbound calls.
 It’s also worth noting that cold calls can actually become lukewarm if we connect with them on social media before making the call.

-We've pulled together a check list that helps us increase our overall conversion rate by using a mixture of methods.
+We've pulled together 10 Tips For Success Using Email Marketing that will help you increase our overall conversion rate by using a mixture of methods.
 We hope you find it useful too!

 - Source a list of leads either internally, or from a reputable company/directory

 - Qualify these leads to assess whether they can become a customer

 - Upload this list of leads to your CRM system

 - Sign off the qualified list of leads with your sales team

 - Ask your sales team to follow these potential customers on Twitter, LinkedIn, etc.

 - Sign up to a marketing automation tool e.g. Hubspot, Act-On, MailChimp, Marketo, etc.

 - Start your email campaign using one of the above tools (all of these tools are fantastic in sending and measuring email campaigns)